-- Supervised Persons adhere to the guidelines set forth in the Professional Responsibilities section above; - If speaking about a specific stock, ETF or mutual fund, Supervised Persons inform the audience: - o Of conflicts of interests, either their own or the Research Group that they are aware of (e.g., they own the fund they are speaking about, the company they are speaking about is a Client). - o Where/how the audience can gain access to our published research on

-- the security or securities being spoken about (e.g., available at www.morningstar.com). - That their presentation should not be used as a basis for making investment decisions. - Supervised Persons are not to communicate ratings and opinions that are different from the current published rating or opinion on the security being talked about.
+- Supervised Persons adhere to the guidelines set forth in the Professional Responsibilities section above; - Supervised Persons adhere to the quidelines set forth in their applicable Investment Research Integrity Policy; - If speaking about a specific security or investment option, Supervised Persons inform the audience: - o Of conflicts of interests, either their own or the Research Group that they are aware of (e.g., they own the fund they are speaking about, the company they are speaking about is a Client). - The disclosure with respect to a security or investment option owned by the Chief U.S. Market Strategist may be waived upon agreement of the Chief Compliance Officer and the Head of Equity Research. - o Where/how the audience can gain access to our published research on the security or securities being spoken about (e.g., available at www.morningstar.com). - o That their presentation should not be used as a basis for making investment decisions. - Supervised Persons are not to communicate ratings and opinions that are different from the current published rating or opinion on the security being talked about. - Prior to the publishing of investment conclusions and research, analysts that have received prior authorization from (1) the Head of Global Equity Research or relevant Regional Director of Equity Research and (2) Compliance may discuss initial thoughts and reactions to material new information that is released about an issuer or issuer's security to which they are assigned with media outlets that have broad (typically national) distribution.
+Analysts must obtain separate authorization for each stock, as approval does not automatically apply to all stocks that an analyst covers.
+Once authorization is granted for an individual stock an analyst need not resolicit approval for subsequent media appearances.
+Approved analysts must: - Not disclose specific changes to their Investment Conclusions but may discuss how the material new information affects their prior, published Investment Conclusions. - Make a statement that his/her initial thoughts/reactions are subject to change upon further reflection and/or additional information disseminated in the public domain. - Supervised Persons are not to accept individual compensation for participating in a speaking engagement where the Supervised Person's participant is sought out because of his or her association with Morningstar.